bormaxi8080/osint-timeline/DRAFT.md

 Supernova - Real fucking shellcode encryption tool: https://github.com/nickvourd/Supernova

+Fuzztruction is an academic prototype of a fuzzer that does not directly mutate inputs (as most fuzzers do) but instead uses a so-called generator application to produce an input for our fuzzing target.
+As programs generating data usually produce the correct representation, our fuzzer _mutates_ the generator program (by injecting faults), such that the data produced is _almost_ valid.
+Optimally, the produced data passes the parsing stages in our fuzzing target, called _consumer_, but triggers unexpected behavior in deeper program logic.
+This allows to even fuzz targets that utilize cryptography primitives such as encryption or message integrity codes.
+The main advantage of our approach is that it generates complex data without requiring heavyweight program analysis techniques, grammar approximations, or human intervention: https://github.com/fuzztruction/fuzztruction

 Binary Ninja is an interactive decompiler, disassembler, debugger, and binary analysis platform built by reverse engineers, for reverse engineers: https://binary.ninja/

 Official x64dbg plugin for Binary Ninja: https://github.com/x64dbg/x64dbgbinja